Home Staging Contract

 State the initial hire period.
 You can make this minimum period non-refundable and set it to a duration like “3 weeks” or “1 month” from the commencement date.
 If the hirer cancel the contract, or requests the removal of the staging goods during this hire period, they are no eligible for a refund.
 State clearly in this section the commencement date, and the end of the initial hire period.

 Some customers will request an extension to your staging services.
-It's important to state what happens in this situation, as sometimes you'll have the furniture involved in that particular job booked for a subsequent job.
-A good home staging contract will spell this our very specifically so their is no confusion from either party.
+It’s important to state what happens in this situation, as sometimes you’ll have the furniture involved in that particular job booked for a subsequent job.
+A good home staging contract will spell this out very specifically so there is no confusion from either party.

 A clause we like to include in all home staging contract is one that simple states what sort of insurance we have.
 In this same clause we insist that the hirer is to notify us of any loss or damage to our products within 24 hours of discovery.